f616/terraform-beginner-bootcamp-2023/README.md

 Use `git stash` when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
 The command saves your local modifications away and reverts the working directory to match the `HEAD` commit.

+By default, stashes are marked as **WIP** on top of the branch and commit that you created the stash from.
+However, this limited amount of information isn't helpful when you have multiple stashes, as it becomes difficult to remember or individually check their contents.
+To add a description to the stash, you can use the command `git stash save <description>`.

+You can view your stashes with the command `git stash list`.
+Stashes are saved in a last-in-first-out (LIFO) approach.

 Then change your `HEAD` to the needed branch and use either the command `git stash pop` or `git stash apply` to apply the saved changes.

 The `git stash pop` removes the changes from your stash and reapplies them to your working copy.